Ursinus College is committed to providing an environment that embeds health into all aspects of campus life and promotes healthy lifestyles for all.

 - Individual counseling services are provided at the Wellness Center with a Crisis Hour taking place each weekday from 2pm-3pm.
 Also, visit their website to check out the groups they offer each semester based on need and interest.
 You can also complete a webform to invite the Wellness Center Staff to facilitate a workshop with your group, team or organization.

-- Individuals can participate in Health and Wellbeing Coaching offered by Prevention and Advocacy staff.
+- Individuals can participate in individual Health and Wellbeing Coaching offered by Prevention and Advocacy staff.
 Coaching consists of private appointments to set goals, increase motivation, or address a specific wellness-based issue.
 Complete this intake form to sign up for a coaching session.

-- Acute care and medical services are provided at the Wellness Center - Flu Shots are Available Now!
+- Acute care and medical services are provided at the Wellness Center

 - There are many ways to relieve stress and stay physically active at the Fitness Center